bejminliou/phys4d-labs/Lab 6/6.typ

 = 5.
 Conclusion

 The t'scores for argon comparing the data to the lowest energy levels show agreement within the uncertainty, verifying the results of the Franck-Hertz experiment and Bohr's theory of quantized energy levels.
 However, the t'-scores for neon comparing the data to the lowest energy levels signify inconclusiveness and disagreement.

-Though the idea behind the atomic cross section can apply to neon, which would imply that the observed excitation energies would not necessarily match the lowest, it would still imply that the values should reflect those in the lower energy levels.
-However, the energy values of neon are instead agree  strongest with energy levels far above the lowest energy configurations.
-In further analyzing the neon data, the t'scores could be attributed to the deficit in the number of data points in the neon data.
+Though the influence of atomic cross-sections and collision likelyhood for certain excitation energy levels could apply to neon, it would still imply that the values should reflect those still in the lower energy levels.
+However, the experimental values for neon agree strongest with energy levels, far above the lowest energy configurations.
+In further analyzing the neon data, the t'scores could be attributed to the deficit in the number of data points.
 The neon dataset consists 3 peaks and 3 valleys, constructing each line of best fit from only 3 points.
-This data set contains approximately half of those form the argon dataset, with 6 peaks and 5 valleys.
-This shortage in data can allow coincidentally linear data to pose small uncertainties on incorrect slope values, massively influencing hte resulting t'-score.
+This data set contains approximately half of those in the argon dataset, with 6 peaks and 5 valleys.
+This shortage in data can allow coincidentally linear data to pose small uncertainties on incorrect slope values, massively skewing the resulting t'-score toward disagreement.

-which can massively reduce the uncertainty based on coincidence.
-To improve this data, the fine tuning could be refined, and the experimental setup can use more algorithmic methods of setting
+To improve data collection for the neon experimental setup, the fine tuning on the oscilloscope could be refined such that the visualizer contains at least 4 peaks and valleys.
+This could further be improved by using more specific methods of assigning settings, making data collection more consistent and robust.

 #colbreak()